Idaho State Historical Museum Education Programs

-For the school year 2014 – 2015, one free outreach program will be provided per school/class within a 60 miles radius of the museum.
+For the school year 2014 – 2015, one free outreach visit will be provided per school/grade level within a 60 miles radius of the museum.
 Outreach programs are only available on Mondays and Thursdays.
 Visits can be scheduled beginning Monday, August 18, 2014.
 The following programs will be ready to visit your classroom:

 - Native Americans – Hunting and Gathering